emilwennstrom/nback_lab1.1/README.md

-An implementation of a N-Back game using open skeleton code as a starter.
+An implementation of a N-Back game using open skeleton code by <a href=https://github.com/yeetivity>Yeetivity</a> as a starter.

 Possible to choose dual N-back.
 Highscore and settings persists in local preferences key-value storage.